I’m Julianne Wren

 I use Cognitive Behavioural Therapy (CBT) and integrate this with other approaches, usually drawing on aspects of the unconscious, relationships and wider social contexts.
 I am registered with the British Association for Cognitive and Behavioural Psychotherapists (BABCP) and with the Health Care and Professionals Council (HCPC).
-I am employed part time in the NHS working in the Child and Adolescent Mental Health Service.
 I run two practices, one in Muswell Hill, North London and one in Hackney in East London.
 I am registered with the main insurance companies.

 My goal as a therapist is to teach you skills, so that you are more equipped to effectively manage emotional distress and reduce problematic behaviours.
 My special areas of interest and expertise include, but are not limited to, treating children and adolescents; parent interventions for parents of children with elevated anxiety and/or disruptive behaviours; social skills training; anxiety disorders across the lifespan; and eating disorders.

 I have worked with children and young people in both in the United States and in the United Kingdom for over 20 years who have presented with a wide range of presenting difficulties.
 I particularly like working with teenagers, students and young adults.
 With this age group I tend to work with feelings of depression, anxiety and related difficulties like anxiety, depression, self-harm, relationships with parents, friendship difficulties, exam stress and learning related problems.